 The venue’s name may be a mouthful but soon the food, beverages and atmosphere at this rustic site for fun, corporate events takes over.
 The Sugar Shed’s surrounds form part of a working farm by day with vintage tractors and machinery becoming fine backdrops for photo opportunities with the BBQ on the go and the band playing.

-The Sugar Shed has “rustic country charm with modern facilities”, say the proprietors, and can host up to 250 for banquets and 1,000 for cocktails – sugar-cane concoctions being a speciality alongside cold-beers in digger buckets.
+The Sugar Shed has “rustic country charm with modern facilities”, say the proprietors, and can host up to 250 for banquets and 1,000 for cocktails – sugar-cane concoctions being a speciality alongside cold-beers from digger buckets.
 The great outdoors around here are, well… great, but indoors are found in the barn which is vast enough to house bars, lounge, a paella kitchen during the Australia Next event, and enough room for those banquets before groups hit the dance floor out in the yard complete with a Tropical North Queensland sundown.

 Trinity Beach Palace